 For our first instalment, FiBRA provided 8 international artists with the opportunity to observe and participate in the textile-centred practices of Colombia's urban and rural communities.

+What role does artisanal textile work have at the heart of a community?
 How do globalisation and freedom of movement change our perceptions in relation to traditions?
 Does globalisation affect the preservation of crafts and the sustainability of these practices?

-The paramount aspect of our project was the collaboration with The Kogi and Wayuu communities, for whom the preservation of ancient skills in the working of fibres have been passed from generation to generation.
+The paramount aspect of our project was the collaboration with two indigenous communities based in Colombia, The Kogi and Wayuu communities, for whom the preservation of ancient skills in the working of fibres have been passed from generation to generation.
+Most of Colombia’s rural communities consider natural fibres to be the core, indispensable element of their social structure.
+The spectrum of everyday uses includes wearable fabrics such as carrier bags either for personal items or for agricultural produce, as hunting traps, and in the domestic space, amongst other uses.
+These objects are carriers of the communities’ myths and beliefs.
 The very structure and process of textiles have an intrinsic relationship to cultural customs and the social fabric of these communities.

 Cultural and social research program.
-Publication production.
+Publication development

 Design & Development by Lars Høie